raphaelgoulart/yargspy/docs/serverapi.md

 ## `POST` user/profile

 **Description:**
-Retrieve the user profile data by its token.
+Retrieves the user profile data by its token.

 **Headers:**
-Authorization required with valid login token.
+Authorization required with valid user token.

 **Responses**: